opawg/podcast-hosts/README.md

 * `hosturl`: a website link (escaped) that links to the homepage of the podcast host.

-## Parsing order

-There's no order currently to this

 ## Code sample

 Podnews uses the below to extract a host's name in the "Information for podcasters" section in our podcast pages ([example](https://podnews.net/podcast/1287081706)), and our [podcast analysis](https://podnews.net/article/podcast-analysis) pages.